pbernet/akka_streams_tutorial/README.md

 [![Build Status](https://travis-ci.org/pbernet/akka_streams_tutorial.svg?branch=master)](https://travis-ci.org/pbernet/akka_streams_tutorial)
 # Akka streams tutorial #

-A collection of simple runnable and self contained examples from various akka streams docs, tutorials and blogs.
+A collection of simple, runnable and self contained examples from various akka streams docs, tutorials and blogs.
 See the class comment on how to run each example.
 Three more complex examples are described below:
 * HTTP download with local file cache